meyer-lab-cshl/BATMAN-paper/README.md

 # BATMAN: <ins>B</ins>ayesian Inference of <ins>A</ins>ctivation of <ins>T</ins>CR by <ins>M</ins>utant <ins>An</ins>tigens

+![BATMAN schematic diagram showing that it integrates mutational scan datasets across many TCRs to build a hierarchical Bayesian inference model.
+BATMAN infers hyperparameters from the training database and uses them to generate prior distributions for cross-TCR AA distance and TCR-specific positional weights, which are multiplied and used as a predictor of TCR activation by a given mutant](BATMAN_schematic_github.jpg)

 A single T Cell Receptor (TCR) can recognize a diverse variety of peptides, an essential property known as TCR cross-reactivity.
 Predicting which peptides a TCR cross-reacts to is critical for numerous applications, including predicting viral escape, cancer neoantigen immunogenicity, autoimmunity, and off-target toxicity of T-cell-based therapies.
 But predicting TCRnactivation is challenging due to the lack of both unbiased benchmarking datasets and computational methods that are sensitive to small mutations to a peptide.
 To address these challenges, we curated a comprehensive database, called BATCAVE, encompassing complete single amino acid mutational assays of more than 22000